 - 1. Any member of staff with an issue or concern relating to Child Protection should immediately discuss it with a Head of Year and/or one of the designated staff for safeguarding children. - 2.
 When a child discloses information to a member of staff it is imperative that at the earliest, and most appropriate opportunity, the child is informed that confidentiality cannot be guaranteed in respect of child protection issues. - 3.
+Staff are encouraged to use the ABC approach to child protection, this is changes in Appearance, Behaviour and or Communication 3.
 The designated safeguarding officer/s will then decide on the appropriate course of action.